Aqualab Research Group, Dr. Fabian Bustamante

 - Namehelp Mobile is released for Android!
 Download it now from the Play Store - find the best DNS option for your mobile device.

-I am a sixth-year Ph.D.
-Candidate in Computer Science in the Northwestern Aqualab under my advisor, Dr. Fabián Bustamante.
+I am currently working at Akamai in their scoring and topology team, working on cellular network topology discovery and mapping.
+I completed my Ph.D. in Computer Science in the Northwestern Aqualab in October 2016, under my advisor, Dr. Fabián Bustamante.
 I graduated with a Bachelor of Science degree in Mechanical Engineering from Northwestern University in 2009.

 Here is my Curriculum Vitae.